Arguably, not since the launch of the Ducati Sport Classic 1000 S, has there been a more beautifully designed factory cafe racer.

-Clearly, the more apt question is; How does one customise the Thruxton R, beyond changing the offensive law mandated, protruding rear fender and bulbous indicators [turn signals] etc. without irrevocably destroying the Triumph’s lines?
+Clearly, the more apt question is, ‘how does one customise the Thruxton R, beyond changing the legally mandated, protruding rear fender and bulbous indicators [turn signals] etc. without irrevocably destroying the Triumph’s lines?’

 On the other hand, get it wrong and it’s surely going to be an almightily expensive, waste of time.
 Given that any Thruxton R you get your hands on is likely to be nearly new or truly brand new.
 This bike does not come cheap.
 With that in mind, a good place to start would be to arm yourself with a pen and paper or Photoshop, plus a stylus pen and graphics tablet.